Timeline of women's sports: 1920s

+1926 - The first evidence of women playing organized football was in 1926.
+It was then that an NFL team called the Frankford Yellow Jackets (the predecessors to the modern Philadelphia Eagles) employed a women's team for halftime entertainment.

+1926 - In Japan, women's sumo was banned by the government in 1926.

+1926 - Women have trained in the Kodokan Judo Institute since 1926, but originally always separately from men.
+In 1962, after "pulverizing" the other students in the women's training group, Rena Kanokogi became the first woman allowed to train in the men's group at the Kodokan.

 1927 – The first Women's Boat Race between the University of Oxford and the University of Cambridge was held on The Isis in Oxford, England.

 1927 – Women's Eights Head of the River Races began in London, England, one year after the first men's race.

+1927 - Players became required to wear a number on the back in women's basketball.

-1928 – Women competed in the Olympic games for the first time at the 1928 Summer Olympics in Amsterdam, Netherlands.
+1928 – Women competed in track and field events in the Olympic games for the first time at the 1928 Summer Olympics in Amsterdam, Netherlands.

 1930s

 1930 – Frenchwomen Marguerite Mareuse and Odette Siko became the first women to race at the 24 Hours of Le Mans, finishing 7th overall.